 Once obfuscation is complete, several files are produced that can be reviewed or preserved for future reference:

-- A report of what obfuscation was applied
+- A report of what unused classes and members were removed

 - A report about what renamings were applied

 - A renaming map describing the mapping from old name to new